The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 How it works

 The first step to getting Ollie dog food into your pup’s belly is to introduce your furry little friend.
-You’ll fill out a dog profile that tells Ollie your dog’s name, age, weight, and breed.
+You’ll fill out a dog profile that includes basic info about your dog.

 Questions about your dog’s weight, neutered status, and activity level will help Ollie determine the precise number of calories your dog needs per day now and as they grow.

-Finally, Ollie will ask if your dog has any known food allergies.
+Finally, Ollie will ask if your dog has any known food allergies, as well as what their poop consistency is normally like.
 This will help them make appropriate recipe recommendations.

 After you’ve answered the questions, Ollie will crunch the numbers and information you provided to make portion and recipe recommendations.
-You can use their recommendations or try all four recipes at no extra cost.
+You can use their recommendations or choose a variety of recipes at no extra cost.
 You can also view the full ingredients of each meal lower on this screen (or lower in this review).
 Finally, you’ll see your weekly price as well as any discounts applied before you make any commitments.

 Once your profile is complete, your dog’s meal plan has been calibrated, and you’ve provided the necessary billing information, Ollie will get to work on your first shipment.